Ramen Eggs (味玉 - Ajitama)

 - Putting a small crack in each egg before boiling them makes even fresh eggs easier to peel.

-- Bringing the eggs to a boil and cutting the heat cooks them more slowly, making the timing to get a perfect soft-boiled egg more forgiving.
-It also gives you a soft jammy center by eliminating the temperature gradient problem where the outside of the yolk is over-cooked, and the center is still almost raw.
+- Bringing the eggs to a boil and cutting the heat cooks them more slowly, making the timing to get a perfect soft-boiled egg more forgiving, giving you a soft jammy center by eliminating the temperature gradient problem where the outside of the yolk is over-cooked, and the center is still almost raw.
+It also avoids a sudden change in temperatures that can cause the shell to crack if you lower them straight into boiling water.

-- Using chicken stock in the marinade adds full-bodied flavor and umami to the Ajitama, making them taste more like they were soaked in the braising liquid from Chashu.
+- Using chicken stock in the marinade adds full-bodied flavor and umami to the Ajitama eggs, making them taste more like they were soaked in the braising liquid from Chashu or Kakuni.
+Using dark soy sauce gives the ajitsuke tamago their rich color.

 Ingredients for Ramen Eggs

 - Eggs - Normally, when you soft-boil eggs, you want to use older eggs because they tend to be easier to peel, but I've found a way to make even fresh eggs easier to peel, which has a huge benefit.
 Older eggs tend to have a big air pocket in them due to evaporation, so your egg won't be perfectly shaped.
 By using fresh eggs, the egg white will fill out the whole shell, giving you a perfect oval egg.
-Other than that, I try and look for eggs that are from chickens that were fed a diet high in beta-carotene (usually in the form of red peppers).
-This gives the yolks a vibrant orange color that makes them look more appealing.
+Other than that, I try to look for eggs from chickens fed a diet high in beta-carotene (usually in the form of red peppers).
+This gives the cooked yolks a vibrant orange color, making the ajitama eggs look more appealing.

 - Chicken stock - Ramen-shop-style Ramen Eggs are usually made by soaking them in the leftover braising liquid from chashu or kakuni.
-If you're making them at home and don't want to make one of those first, chicken broth is a great way to add similar meaty umami to the eggs without the extra effort.
+If you're making them at home and don't want to make one of those first, chicken broth works in this Ajitama egg recipe to add similar meaty umami to the eggs without the extra effort.

-- Soy sauce - Any Japanese brand of dark soy sauce will work here.
+- Soy sauce - Any Japanese brand of dark soy sauce will work in this marinade.
+Dark soy sauce will give your ramen eggs a stronger soy sauce flavor and rich mahogany color.
+Regular soy sauce will also work.
 I usually use Kikkoman.
 If you want to make these gluten free you can substitute tamari.

-- Sugar - A little sugar helps balance the saltiness of the soy sauce.
+- Sugar - A pinch of sugar helps balance the saltiness of the soy sauce.
+Other sweeteners, like brown sugar, coconut sugar, or honey, will also work.

-- Ginger - Eggs can have a slightly sulfuric smell, even when they're hard-boiled.
-The ginger helps abate that while making the marinade taste more like chashu braising liquid.
+- Ginger - Eggs can have a slightly sulfuric smell, even when hard-boiled.
+The ginger helps abate that while combining with the dark soy sauce to make the marinade taste like chashu braising liquid.
 You can also add aromatics such as onion or green onions to the marinade.

 How to Make Ramen Eggs

-The first thing you'll want to do is make the Ramen Egg marinade by combining the chicken stock, soy sauce, sake, sugar, and ginger in a small saucepan and bringing it to a boil.
-The goal here is to evaporate all of the alcohol in the sake and soy sauce as these can lead to harsh, bitter tastes.
-It will take about 2 minutes at a full boil.
+The first thing you'll want to do to make an authentic-tasting Ramen Egg marinade, combine the chicken stock, dark soy sauce, sake, sugar, and ginger in a small saucepan and bring it to a gentle boil.
+The goal here is to evaporate all of the alcohol in the sake and soy sauce, as these can lead to harsh, bitter tastes.
+The cooking process will take about 2 minutes at a full boil.
 Be sure you keep a close eye on the pot, as it can boil over.

 Remove the pot from the heat and let it cool down completely before you use it to marinate the eggs.

-For the boiled eggs, you want to crack a small round divet into the bottom of each egg with the back of a spoon.
+For perfect Ramen Eggs, timing is crucial.
+This is my secret for getting the shells off of perfectly-cooked eggs with runny egg yolks.
+You want to crack a small round divot into the bottom of each egg with the back of a spoon.
 The goal is to hit it hard enough to crack the hard outer shell, but not so hard that you tear the soft inner membrane.
 This may take a little practice, but it makes the eggs a lot easier to peel.

 Once the timer is up, drain the pot and repeatedly fill it with cold water to rapidly cool the eggs.
-You can also make and ice bath.
-Once the water doesn't warm up right away, leave the soft-boiled eggs soaking in the cold water for at least 20 minutes.
+You can also make an ice water bath.
+Once the water doesn't warm up right away, leave the soft-boiled eggs soaking in the cold water bath for at least 20 minutes.
 This is another step that I've found that makes them easier to peel.

-Crack the eggs all over using the back of a spoon and drop them back into the water.
+Crack the eggs all over using the back of a spoon and drop them back into the bowl of ice water.
+Leave the cracked eggs in ice water for a few minutes.

-Peel the eggs by starting from the bottom of the egg (where you made the divet), and work in a spiral around the egg, keeping it wet at all times.
+Peel the eggs by starting from the bottom of the egg (where you made the divot), and work in a spiral around the egg, keeping it wet at all times.
+If you start having trouble removing the shell, drop it back in the ice bath or cold water for a few minutes.
 Make sure you peel the inner membrane off of the egg white, or your eggs won't marinate evenly.

-Remove the ginger from the marinade and pour it into a zipper bag along with the peeled eggs.
+Remove the ginger from the soy sauce mixture and pour it into a zipper bag along with the peeled eggs.
 Press out as much air from the bag as you can and seal it.

-Put the bag in a bowl and let the eggs marinate for at least 8 hours or up to 12 hours.
-You'll want to swish the eggs around periodically to prevent light spots where the eggs are touching each other.
+Put the bag in a bowl and let the eggs marinate for at least 8 hours, or up to 12 hours.
+You'll want to swish the ajitama eggs around in the marinade ingredients periodically to prevent light spots where the eggs are touching each other.

-When the Ajitama are done, remove them from the marinade and keep them in a sealed container until you are ready to use them.
+When the Ajitama are done, remove them from the marinade and keep them in an airtight container until you are ready to use them.
 They should last for at least 3 days in the fridge.
 You can also reuse the marinade up to 3 times before it gets too diluted, so you may want to hang onto that.

 - Potato salad - tear a few eggs into pieces and mix them into potato salad.